While 2020 brought many hardships and tragedies… there were still many highlights and cherished memories.

 SCO Pandemic Response

 Like the rest of the world, SCO was thrust into action when the first wave of the COVID-19 pandemic struck.
 Since early March, SCO has provided continuous information on critical resources for all its member communities.
 It is a collective team effort that we are exceedingly proud of.
-A complete list of our response efforts can be found on our COVID-19 Updates page.
+A complete list of our response efforts can be found on our COVID-19 Resources page.

 Taking Control of Our Health